SumoLogic/sumologic-documentation/docs/integrations/web-servers/heroku.md

 ### Heroku - Application Errors

-This dashboard demonstrates use cases for heroku app errors, providing information about different types of erros and other observations.
+This dashboard demonstrates use cases for heroku app errors, providing information about different types of errors and other observations.
 It also the trends of these heroku app errors.
 This dashboard has a single filter variable namely, ``log_drain``.

 ``log_drain`` denotes the drain identifier heroku attaches with the _sourceName metadata while ingesting heroku logs.
 It works on all panels of the dashboard.